Skip to content

 Should I avoid all high-fat foods?

 No. It’s the *type* of fat that matters most.
 Replacing sources of saturated fat (like fatty meats and full-fat dairy) with sources of unsaturated fat (like almonds, walnuts, and seeds) is a key strategy for improving your lipid profile.
+Check calorie content to manage portions.

 Are low-fat products better for my cholesterol?